 There is considerable variation but the general pattern would be that the maritime influence is strongest near the base of the cliff and becomes gradually less dominant towards the cliff top.
 At the cliff base, the vegetation is naturally very open and the species present have a high tolerance to salinity.
-The splash zone generally has a well developed lichen flora dominated by species such as Verrucaria maura, Ramalina spp.
-And Xanthoria spp.
+The splash zone generally has a well developed lichen flora dominated by species such as Verrucaria maura, Ramalina spp. and Xanthoria spp.
 These plant communities are dependent on rock crevices for rooting.
-Moving up the cliff, between the splash zone and the cliff top, vegetation on cliff ledges is less open and can support some species that are not exclusively associated with coastal conditions.
+Moving up the cliff, between the splash zone and the cliff top, vegetation on cliff ledges is less open and can support some species which are not exclusively associated with coastal conditions.
 Closer to the cliff top, maritime grasslands can occur.
 The plant communities and physical characteristics of maritime grasslands vary depending on the degree of exposure and whether or not grazing is a factor.
-Plant communities typical of sea bird cliffs and maritime therophyte communities are exceptions to this horizontal zonation and can occur as a mosaic with the other plant communities.
-The following table presents lists of species that are considered typical of the different zones associated with hard cliffs by Barron et al. (2011), such as those found at Hook Head.
+Plant communities typical of sea birds and maritime therophyte communities (dominated by annual species) are exceptions to this horizontal zonation and can occur as a mosaic with the other plant communities.
+The following table presents lists of species that are considered typical of the different zones that are generally associated with hard cliffs by Barron et al. (2011).